PKizzle/dns/cmd/atomdns/handlers/msgcache/README.md

 }
 ```

+## Bugs

+This handler is not deemed ready yet.

 ## Design

 The _msgcache_ caches nodes that are build up as follows, in brackets are the Go types: